-The Members at the 44th Annual General Meeting (AGM) of the Company held on 26th September, 2017 had appointed M/s V. P. Jain & Associates, Chartered Accountants (ICAI Firm Registration Number 015260N), as the statutory Auditors of the Company to hold the office for a term of five years i.e. from the conclusion of the said AGM until the conclusion of the 49th AGM to be held in the year 2022, subject to ratification of their appointment by the members of the Company at every subsequent AGM of the Company.
+The Members of the Company vide their resolution passed at the 44th (Forty Fourth) AGM held on Tuesday, the 26th September, 2017, appointed M/s V. P. Jain & Associates, Chartered Accountants, registered with the Institute of Chartered Accountants of India (ICAI) vide registration number 015260N as the Statutory Auditors of the Company who shall hold office of Statutory Auditors until the conclusion of the ensuing AGM of the Company.